sonovice/flowscore/README.md

 - Client: The client application is accessed by musicians on their devices via a browser.
 It offers various settings and the display of musical scores.

-## 📋 Notes for Providers
-- WebSocket Connection: Connect to the Server at `ws://[IP]:[Port]?type=provider` using the WebSocket protocol.
-This connection is used for exchanging data between your provider and the main system.

-- Responsibility for Reconnects: As a provider, you are responsible for maintaining your connection.
-If the connection to the WebSocket server is interrupted for any reason, you must ensure that your provider can automatically reconnect.
-Therefore, implement a reliable reconnect logic to ensure the stability and reliability of your services.

-- Data Format: Ensure that all MEI data you submit is valid.

-- Inclusion of Labels: When transmitting MEI data, it is important to include the `@label` and `@label.abbr` attributes in `<scoreDef>` elements **for each MEI snippet**.

-- Ignoring MEI header: Note that the server ignores the `<meiHead>` part of the MEI data.
-This means that any information provided in this section will not be processed or considered.

 ## 🏎 Build instructions
 Only macOS, Linux and WSL are supported for now. ⚠️